EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * Daniel.
 Stan v2.10.
 When do we code freeze?

+* Bob.
+Error handling for functions.
+Decide whether to (a) follow the C++ std library in error handling (e.g., log(-1) returns NaN but doesn't raise an exception), or (b) throw when we detect an unrecoverable error?

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._